mathesar-foundation/mathesar/docs/docs/index.md

 Mathesar should be pretty intuitive to use.
 More documentation is coming soon, but for now, we've written some documentation for some things that could be tricky.

-- [Syncing database changes](./user-guide/syncing-db.md) if the database's structure is changed outside of Mathesar.
 - How to set up [users with different access levels](./user-guide/users.md)

 ## Contribute to Mathesar